juxt/yada/dev/resources/user-guide.md

 If you follow this guide carefully you will learn how to take advantage of the many features yada has to offer.

-This is a BIG guide.
-If you are feeling a little overwhelmed at how much there is to learn, don't worry, yada really is easy!
-Start by going through the introduction at a gentle pace and take on the subsequent chapters one at a time.

 If you are a more experienced Clojure or REST developer and would like to get involved in influencing yada's future, please join our [yada-discuss](https://groups.google.com/forum/#!forum/yada-discuss)